 Occurring throughout Britain and Ireland, although scarce or not yet reported from some parts of northern Scotland, the Peacock is one of the very few butterflies that seem to be extending in range and increasing in population.

 Elsewhere this most beautiful of Britain's butterflies is also common across mainland Europe and Asia.
 It is catholic in its habitat requirements, and as long as there are plenty of flowers present you can expect to see Peacock butterflies in orchards, meadows, woodland, gardens and parkland.

-Left: the far from spectacular underwing colouring of the Peacock Butterfly makes it more difficult for predators to find it when it is at rest; this may provide a degree of protection, but only if the butterfly rests against a dark background!
+The far from spectacular underwing colouring of the Peacock Butterfly makes it more difficult for predators to find it when it is at rest; this may provide a degree of protection, but only if the butterfly rests against a dark background!

 Peacock butterflies spend the winter as adults, hibernating in dark corners in buildings, although a warm and sunny day will sometimes bring them out for a few hours even in midwinter; black undersides to the wings make them hard to spot in such places.
 Emerging from hibernation in March or early April, the over-wintered Peacocks mate and produce a first brood that mature and take to the wing in late July.
 Occasionally a sparse second brood is produced.

 Females lay eggs in clusters on the undersides of the larval foodplant, sometimes hops but much more often Stinging Nettles, Urtica dioica.
 In anything between one week and three, caterpillars emerge from the eggs and build a communal web near the top of the foodplant.
 From this web the black hairy caterpillars foray and feed, moving to nearby plants when necessary and there creating new webs.
 They moult four times during development, and then, when fully grown, the caterpillars leave their communal webs and seek suitably sheltered sites for pupation.